Fraction collector for microfluidic cell culture

 Fill the bridge / Purge the circuit

 1. Pressurize reservoir 1 to start flow.
-Hold the bridge with corners 1 and 2 upwards to aid removal of air (see Bridge Filling video tutorial for more details).
+Hold the bridge with corners 1 and 2 upwards to aid removal of air (see the Bridge Filling video tutorial for more details).

 2. When the liquid front has reached reservoir 2, stop pressurizing reservoir 1.